-All discharges coded in HIPE on or after the $1^{st}$ January 2015 are coded using ICD-10-AM/ACHI/ACS $8^{th}$ Edition.
+Since 1st January 2015 all discharges coded in HIPE are coded using ICD-10-AM/ACHI/ACS 8th Edition1.

 Please see Appendix A for a listing of the changes in each version of the ICS from Version 2.0 to date.
-Within the standards where there is a change related to 8th Edition these standards have been marked with a symbol:
+Within the standards where there is a change related to 8^{th} Edition ICD-10-AM/ACHI/ACS the symbol is used.
+Where there was a change related to 6^{th} edition ICD-10-AM/ACHI ACS the symbol has been used.